 5. Tips to Cope with Side Effects

-- Stay hydrated and eat balanced meals
+- Stay Hydrate yourself and eat nutritious meals

 - Practice gentle exercise and relaxation techniques